 Manchester is a city of transformation.
-The third largest city in the UK had humble beginnings as a small Lancastrian town before becoming the first proper industrialized city in the world during the industrial revolution.
-And it's been pretty much up-hill from there.
-The first atom was split in Manchester, the first English canal constructed there and the gay scientist Alan Turing, who deciphered the encryption of German Enigma machines during the second world war, was born in Manchester.
+The third-largest city in the UK had humble beginnings as a small Lancastrian town before becoming the first proper industrialized city in the world during the Industrial Revolution.
+And it's been pretty much uphill from there.
+The first atom was split in Manchester, the first English canal was constructed there, and the gay scientist Alan Turing, who deciphered the encryption of German Enigma machines during the Second World War, was born in Manchester.

 Table of Contents